lorforlinux/docs.beagleboard.io/boards/beagley/ai/02-quick-start.rst

 3. Wireless keyboard & mice combo
 4. Ethernet cable (Optional)

-Make sure you have the sd Card with boot media (software image) inserted in to the BeagleY-AI.
+Make sure you have the microSD card with boot media (software image) inserted in to the BeagleY-AI.
 Now connect,

 1. microHDMI to BeagleY-AI and full size HDMI to monitor
 2. keyboard and mice combo to one of the four USB port of BeagleY-AI